cryptomator/docs-staging/source/index.rst

 `Cryptomator <https://cryptomator.org/>`_ encrypts your data quickly and easily, so you can safely upload it to your favourite cloud service.

-If you're a first time user, you will probably want to follow :ref:`this guide on how to get started <desktop/getting-started>`.
+If you're a first time user, you will probably want to follow our getting started guides for

+* the :ref:`desktop applications <desktop/getting-started>`,
+* the :ref:`Android app <android/getting-started>` or
+* the :ref:`iOS app <ios/getting-started>`.

 If you are interested in the security of Cryptomator, have a look at our :ref:`security section <security/security-target>`.